NexaAI/octopus-v4/specialized_models/README.md

 Again, adjust `PARAMS` to tailor the training setup to your needs.

-## DPO training
+## DPO Training

-If you really want a high-quality model, DPO training is highly recommended.
-We provide a DPO training code `dpo.py`.
-To conduct DPO training, you will also need a special dataset with two columns, `chosen` and `rejected`.
+For those aiming for a high-quality model, utilizing DPO training is essential.
+We provide the `dpo.py` script for this purpose.
+Ensure you have a specialized dataset featuring three columns: `prompt`, `chosen` and `rejected`, required for the DPO training.

-One note is that when you conduct the DPO training, use the finetuned model from the SFT part as the base model.
-For more detail about PPO or reinforcement learning for language models, refer to this [blog](https://alexchen4ai.github.io/blog/notes/Large%20Language%20Model/rl_llm.html).
+It's important to use the finetuned model from the SFT stage as the initial model for DPO training.
+For additional insights into PPO or reinforcement learning as applied to language models, refer to this [blog](https://alexchen4ai.github.io/blog/notes/Large%20Language%20Model/rl_llm.html).

-When you run the code, use
+Execute the script with the following command:
 ```bash
 accelerate launch --num_processes=$NUM_GPUS dpo.py
 ```